-Candy Experiments 2 is full of new ideas for learning science through candy.
-Each experiment includes basic explanations of the relevant science.
+Candy Experiments 2 includes instructions for planning the perfect science project, and highlights experiments that work at school science fairs.
 The book is written for children between the ages of 7 and 10, though older and younger ages will enjoy it as well.

 Candy Experiments, published by Andrews McMeel, shares experiments from the popular website www.candyexperiments.com, as well as experiments that have never been published before.
 Learn how to separate candy colors, make candy cane stripes in bowls of water, sink marshmallows, and float taffy.
 Each experiment includes color photos and scientific explanations.
 Your kids will love experimenting with their candy, and they'll learn something, too!

 "Candy Experiments Review" School Library Journal, April 2013

 "Both topic and presentation will attract kids with a sweet tooth..."

 Review and Book Giveaway: Candy Experiments February 12, 2013